kurrik/roomanna/blog.roomanna.com/src/posts/017-the-internet-is-a-universal-service/body.md

 specification or even the word "internet" in its "human rights" section.
 The closest it gets is:

-<blockquote>§ 45.
+<blockquote><p>§ 45.
 Everyone has the right to freely disseminate ideas,
 opinions, beliefs and other information by word, print, picture or other means.
 This right may be restricted by law to protect public order, morals, and the rights and freedoms, health, honour and good